pafoster/gdir/README.rst

 -------------------------
 .. code:: none

-    usage: gdir [-h] [-r] [-n] [-m] [-b] [-u] [-d time_arg | -a time_arg] [-S] [-M] [-N] [-R region_code]
+    usage: gdir [-h] [-r] [-n] [-m] [-b] [-u] [-d time_arg | -a time_arg] [-S] [-M] [-N] [-R region_code] [-C]
                 origin destination

     Query the Google Directions API using public transport ('transit') mode and write results to the standard output in human-readable format.
 Requires environment variable GOOGLE_MAPS_API_KEY defining a valid API key.
 Language of directions is determined from locale configuration using locale.getdefaultlocale(), which reads from LC_ALL, LC_CTYPE, LANG and LANGUAGE in descending order of priority.
-Word wrapping is achieved using shutil.get_terminal_size(), which reads from COLUMNS and which may alternatively use system calls to determine the terminal width, using a fall-back value of 80 if the terminal width could not be determined.
+Word wrapping is achieved using shutil.get_terminal_size(), which reads from COLUMNS and which may alternatively use system calls to determine the terminal width, using a fall- back value of 80 if the terminal width could not be determined.

     positional arguments:
+      origin                start address (quote-enclosed) or latitude,longitude
+                            pair
-      origin                start address (quote-enclosed) or latitude,longitude pair destination           end address (quote-enclosed) or latitude,longitude pair
+      destination           end address (quote-enclosed) or latitude,longitude
+                            pair

     optional arguments:
-      -h, --help            show this help message and exit -r, --rail            prefer to travel by rail (equivalent to train, tram, underground) -n, --train           prefer to travel by train -m, --tram            prefer to travel by tram -b, --bus             prefer to travel by bus
+      -h, --help            show this help message and exit -r, --rail            prefer to travel by rail (equivalent to train, tram, underground)
+      -n, --train           prefer to travel by train -m, --tram            prefer to travel by tram -b, --bus             prefer to travel by bus